twilio-professional-services/plugin-auto-answer-call/README.md

 Any incoming task will be accepted as shown below :
 ![Plugin Demo](./readme-resources/auto-answer.gif)

+## Customize The Alert Sound

+You can customize the sound played to the agent through the use of the `.env` file.
+See the `.env.sample` file for instructions and an example alert sound.

 ## Requirements

 To deploy this plugin, you will need: